dasimmet/zig_pkg_tool/README.md

 back to `zigpkg`.
 Then that information is used to perform operations based on the build graph.

-It is compatible and requires with zig 0.14.0 upwards at runtime, when zig master starts making changes to the build runner the vendored runner needs to be versioned inside this tool.
+It is compatible and requires with `zig >= 0.14.0` at runtime, when zig master starts making changes to the build runner the vendored runner needs to be versioned inside this tool.